scverse/cookiecutter-scverse/README.md

 cookiecutter https://github.com/scverse/cookiecutter-scverse
 ```

-This will create a git repository with a filed out template in it.
+This will create a git repository generated from the template.
 Now `cd` into the newly created directory and make the initial commit!
 Don't forget to create a repository on GitHub and upload your project.